harveyworkexperience/C-Video-Live-Streaming/README.md

 1. Open two separate instanes of Visual Studios 2017.
 2. In one of them, open the ImageUDPServer solution and in the other open the ImageUDPClient solution.
 3. Build everything.
-4. Run an instance of the ImageUDPServer project.
+4. Run an instance of one of the two ImageUDPServer project.
-5. Run an instance of either the ImageUDPClient project.
+5. Run an instance of one of the two ImageUDPClient project.
+6. The client instance should be displaying a video in a PictureBox.